ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Inputs

-  * Documents base path/name - full path base to monitor with optional "*" for partial paths
+  * Documents name regular expression - subscribe via a regular expression to the document name
   * Relationships to subscribe, containing:
     * Name of relationships document
     * Which contacts within the relationships to subscribe